omranjamal/RealCaptcha/README.md

 **Note:** This code is still in its Beta stage so it maybe prone to many bugs...
-**Note:** The Fonts included here are not created or owned by the author of the code, but none the less, their liscenses are open-source, commercial-friendly and permit redistribution
+**Note:** The Fonts included here are not created or owned by the author of the code, but none the less, their liscenses are open-source, commercial-friendly and permit redistribution, [Check them out](#fonts) yourself.

 ![Example Image](http://projects.dichrome.tk/realCaptcha/images/example.jpg)